nwallen/Sketch-Motion/README.md

 #Sketch Motion Plugin
-Plugin to quickly create, preview, and export animations ... in Sketch.
+Plugin to quickly create, preview, and export motion designs ... in Sketch.

 **Warning**
 Early proof-of-concept version tested in sketch 3.3.3 -- use at your own risk